TP63

 The TP63 gene was discovered 20 years after the discovery of the p53 tumor suppressor gene and along with p73 constitutes the p53 gene family based on their structural similarity.
 Despite being discovered significantly later than p53, phylogenetic analysis of p53, p63 and p73, suggest that p63 was the original member of the family from which p53 and p73 evolved.

 Function

 Tumor protein p63 is a member of the p53 family of transcription factors. p63 -/- mice have several developmental defects which include the lack of limbs and other tissues, such as teeth and mammary glands, which develop as a result of interactions between mesenchyme and epithelium.
 TP63 encodes for two main isoforms by alternative promoters (TAp63 and ΔNp63). ΔNp63 is involved in multiple functions during skin development and in adult stem/progenitor cell regulation.
 In contrast, TAp63 has been mostly restricted to its apoptotic function and more recently as the guardian of oocyte integrity.
 Recently, two new functions have been attributed to TAp63 in heart development and premature aging.

 In mice, p63 is required for normal skin development via direct transcription of the membrane protein PERP.
 TP63 can also regulate PERP expression with TP53 in human cancer.

+Oocyte integrity

+In oocytes, a unique quality control system has evolved that eliminates by apoptosis those oocytes in which chromosomes do not align correctly, or in which chromosomes cannot be repaired.
+This monitoring system is conserved from fruit flies and nematodes to humans, and central to this system is the p53 protein family and, in vertebrates in particular, the p63 protein.
+Oocytes that are unable to repair DNA double-strand breaks produced during meiosis by the process of homologous recombination are eliminated by apoptosis that is linked to p63.